cunhapatrick/xy-inc/readme.md

 - Get one Product by id `/products/:id` and GET method

 Obs: The List endpoint have a paginate system that work passing page and limit as query parameter on the URL like `/products?page=2&limit=10`, if any parameter is passed the endpoint works with the default values `{ page: 1, limit: 10 }`

+## Test routine

+- run `yarn test` to execute the test routine of the functions